sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 > DUH!
 THAT'S OBVIUOS BECAUSE YOU DIDN'T CREATE THAT FUNCTION, IS A VERY SIMPLE FUNCTION YOU DUMB…

-Hey, wait a minute… before saying that you should remember the rules of TDD:
+Hey!
+Wait a minute… before saying that you should remember the rules of TDD:

 1. You are not allowed to write any production code unless it is to make a failing unit test pass
 2. You are not allowed to write any more of a unit test than is sufficient to fail; and **compilation failures are failures**